armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Get Disk Usage Metrics

-Get disk_usage metrics for certain MACHINEs between from_ts to to_ts, inclusive. :param machine_ids: A list of machine ids to get metrics for.
+Get disk_usage metrics for certain machines between from_ts to to_ts, inclusive. :param machine_ids: A list of machine ids to get metrics for.
 Empty list returns no results (but not an error). :param from_ts: Start time filter, inclusive.
 Optional. :param to_ts: End time filter, inclusive.
 Optional.
 If to_ts is before from_ts, there will not be an               error, but the results will be empty. :return: List of DiskUsageMeasurement objects

 ### Example